Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 5. Snorkel at Tabacco Bay

 Tobacco Bay in St. George’s Parish is a small beach known for its excellent snorkeling opportunities.
-We brought our gear, which let us enjoy over an hour of exploring underwater.
+We brought our gear, which allowed us to enjoy over an hour of underwater exploration.
 You can easily rent some right at the beach if you don’t have your own.

 The water at Tobacco Bay is crystal clear and calm, perfect for spotting big, colorful fish.
 While the sea here is generally gentle, watch for rocks when swimming and snorkeling.

 Parking is limited but free.
 At the time we visited, beach chairs were available for rent at about $25 each.
 However, we negotiated the price to $10 since we arrived late.
-Alternatively, you can lay your towel down and enjoy the beach without any cost.
+Alternatively, you can lay your towel down and enjoy the beach for free.

 Looking for another snorkeling spot in Bermuda?
 Many locals recommend Church Bay Park as one of the top places to snorkel, although we didn’t visit this time.